School Administrative Unit 31

-School Administrative Unit 31, or SAU 31 is a school district that serves the Maine towns of Lowell, Burlington, Edinburg, Enfield, Howland, Maxfield, and Passadumkeag.
-A total of 3 schools are managed in the school district, and there is a total number of 652 students between the 3 schools.
-The districts total revenue is $7,708,000.
-The districts total revenue per student is $11,823.
+School Administrative Unit 31, or SAU 31, is a school district that serves the towns of Lowell, Burlington, Edinburg, Enfield, Howland, Maxfield, and Passadumkeag, in the U.S. state of Maine.
+Three schools are managed in the school district, which enroll a total of 652 students.
 Currently, the three schools are in two separate buildings.
 ESS, the elementary school, is located in West Enfield, while the other two schools are located in Howland.
+The district's total revenue is $7,708,000.
+The district's total revenue per student is $11,823.